Priesemann-Group/covid19_inference_forecast/README.md

   <img src="scripts/other/figures/what_if_lockdown_german_ts.png" height="450" />
 </p>

-The model forecast is smoothed with a moving average and normalized by 1.000.000 inhibitans.
+The model forecast is smoothed with a moving average and normalized by 1.000.000 inhabitants.
 This format matches the our world in data representation.